Consumer medicine information

 3 Pharmaceutical Form

-Fluzone High-Dose suspension for injection is clear and slightly opalescent in colour.
+Fluzone High-Dose suspension for injection is a colourless opalescent liquid.

 4 Clinical Particulars